Political Correctness and People With Disabilities

-People with disabilities have become caught up in the politically correct movement and are trying to change the way they are described and viewed by the public.
+As a writer and an advocate for people with disabilities, I have observed that disabled people have become caught up in the politically correct movement and are trying to change the way they are described and viewed by the public.
 The world is full of terms that stigmatize and stereotype people with disabilities as being helpless, heroic, inferior, childlike, or as having something seriously wrong with them.
 Positive changes have been made in disability lingo, but sometimes, some people feel that the pursuit of political correctness may have gone too far.

 It is hard to pinpoint exactly when the politically correct movement in the disability community started, but the movement has stirred some controversy.
 We do know that at some point, some people decided that terms like “deaf,” or “blind” were derogatory, negative, and should not be used.
 Alternatives have been created within the disability community and in the media.
 Some terms have been accepted by people with disabilities, and others have not.